Lara (2025 film)

 Lara is a 2025 Indian Tamil-language suspense thriller film written and directed by Mani Moorthi.
 The film stars Ashok Kumar Balakrishnan and M Karthikesan.
 The film was produced by Karthikesan under the banner of Mk Film Media Works.

 Lara was released in theatres on 3 January 2025.

 Production

 The film was produced by M.karthikesan under the banner of Mk Film Media Works.
 The cinematography was done by Rj Raveen while editing was handled by Valar Pandi and music composed by Raghu Sravan Kumar.

 Reception

 Abhinav Subramanian of Times of India rated two point five out of five and stated that "It’s a film that proves you can tick all the right boxes on the suspense checklist and still leave your audience feeling like they’ve read yesterday’s case files."

-RK Spark of Zee News wrote that "Although the story takes place only in certain places, the editing is done without showing any fatigue in the scenes.
-Fans who like crime thriller films will definitely like Lara."